cam906/ESB-front-new/design/payment design.md

-User clicks Buy on a Choose button if not logged in, it redirects to the login page. if logged in, it initiate paypal payment with REACT_APP_PAYPAL_CLIENT_ID.
+User clicks Buy on a Choose button if not logged in, it redirects to the login page. if logged in, it initiate paypal payment with NEXT_PUBLIC_PAYPAL_CLIENT_ID.
 PayPal popup completes.
 On success, it Sends a GraphQL mutation CreateOrSaveCreditPurchase with:
 UserId, PackageId, PayPal IDs, processor='PAYPAL', and timestamp.
 If the backend returns an ID, it redirects to the Payment Success page.